The Commercial Real Estate Loan Process

 How long does commercial loan underwriting take?

 Underwriting typically takes 2 to 6 weeks for conventional loans.
-SBA loans may take 4 to 8 weeks.
-Bridge loans can be underwritten in 1 to 2 weeks.
-Timeline depends on documentation quality and deal complexity.
+SBA loans may take 4 to 8 weeks due to the additional government approval requirements.
+Bridge loans can be underwritten in 1 to 2 weeks because private lenders have more streamlined processes.
+The timeline depends heavily on documentation quality, deal complexity, and how quickly the borrower responds to underwriting requests.